-- Denmark is a highly digitalized society with a large and steady demand for state-of-the-art software and IT products.
-In 2020, Denmark ranked second out of 134 economies in the World Economic Forum’s “Network Readiness Index”.
+Denmark is a highly digitalized society with a large and steady demand for state-of-the-art software and IT products.
+In 2022, Denmark ranked sixth out of 130 economies in the World Economic Forum’s “Network Readiness Index.”

-- Looking at IT spending by sectors reveals that the public sector is the largest consumer of IT services and accounts for 25-30 percent of total spending.
-The financial sector accounts for 15 percent, manufacturing 15 percent, retail and wholesale 10 percent, and other sectors the remaining 30-35 percent.
+The public sector is the largest consumer of IT services and accounts for 25-30 percent of total spending.
+The financial sector accounts for 15 percent, manufacturing is 15 percent, retail and wholesale are 10 percent, while other sectors account for the remaining 30-35 percent.

-- According to industry analysts, mobility is the main focal point, while other top priorities of decision makers when investing in IT are currently: cybersecurity, business IT-alignment, unified communication, IT architecture, business intelligence, and outsourcing.
+According to industry analysts, mobility is the focal point when investing in IT, while other top priorities of decision makers are cybersecurity, business IT alignment, unified communication, IT architecture, business intelligence, and outsourcing.
 Green IT is also a growing market.

-- Industry experts foresee considerable IT investments in the coming years within the financial sector, after a period of spending cutbacks.
+Industry experts foresee considerable IT investments in the coming years within the financial sector.
 There is an ongoing trend in the public sector to coordinate government IT usage and create a national IT infrastructure, which among other things, will raise internal IT efficiency as well as meet a growing demand for e-government and electronic services to businesses and the public.
 In particular, the healthcare sector is set to digitalize hospitals.
 Virtually all primary care physicians and nearly half of the hospitals already use electronic records, and officials are trying to encourage more “telemedicine” projects.
-Several studies, including one published by the Commonwealth Fund, concluded that the Danish medical information system is the most efficient in the world, saving doctors 50 minutes a day on average in administrative work.
-Estimates are that health IT (electronic medical records and telemedicine solutions) will make up almost USD 3 billion out of a USD 7 billion total health spend.
+A study published by the Commonwealth Fund concluded that the Danish medical information system is the most efficient in the world, saving doctors 50 minutes a day on average in administrative work.
+Estimates are that health IT (electronic medical records and telemedicine solutions) will make up almost USD 3 billion out of the total USD 7 billion healthcare budget by 2025.

-- Outsourcing will continue to grow as a cost-saving instrument.
+Outsourcing of IT services by companies in Denmark will continue to grow as a cost-saving instrument.
 Outsourcing has played a large role in recent cost-cutting efforts by the government and large enterprises and is now becoming more common among small and medium-sized companies.
 A number of international outsourcing companies have successfully established themselves in Denmark recently.

-- The Danish Center for Cyber Security warns that the IT integrity of Danish governmental institutions and private companies is challenged, and that sensitive economic and personal data are being stolen.
-Fifty-eight percent of Danish firms reportedly were subjected to some form of cybercrime within fiscal year 2020.
-Danish firms are expected to increase their cybersecurity budgets by 25 percent within the coming 18 months, while the Danish government has allocated USD 226 million for investments in cybersecurity towards 2023.
+The Danish Center for Cyber Security warns that the IT integrity of Danish governmental institutions and private companies is challenged, and that sensitive economic and personal data are being stolen.
+In a October 2022, 51 percent of Danish firms reported to have been subjected to some form of cybercrime within fiscal year 2022 and 72 percent of Danish firms are expected to increase their cybersecurity budgets within the coming 12 months.
+The Danish government has allocated USD 226 million for investments in cybersecurity in 2023.

-The Danish IT Industry Association (industry association) (ITB)
+The Danish IT Industry Association (industry association) - https://itb.dk/